Chelsea DeBoer’s Father Mocks Jenelle Evans’ Pregnancy News On ‘Teen Mom 2’

 “Right?
 We literally told the whole world then decided to tell you,” one person replied to Randy Houska, while others added, “And then expects everyone to be happy for her.
 She went about it all the wrong way.
 Smdh,” and “Coz you know how important social media is to a narcissist.”

 Of course, Jenelle and Chelsea haven’t really spoken in a while.
 Even though Evans said that she was happy for her co-star after she gave birth to her son, Watson Cole, Chelsea herself hasn’t actually reached out to Evans to congratulate her on her daughter, Ensley.
-And many reports surfaced about a feud happening between the two Teen Mom 2 stars.
+And many reports surfaced about a feud between the two Teen Mom 2 stars.
 However, Chelsea DeBoer may have been too busy with something else.

 “They tell the world first then get mad at her mom for being upset.
 Such big heads/egos with little brains,” another person wrote in criticism of Jenelle’s way of handling the pregnancy.

-As it turns out, DeBoer is having some breastfeeding issues and she got some help and advice from some of her followers, who are in the same boat.
-While Watson is breastfeeding great from one breast, he’s having a hard time latching on so she’s resorting to pumping to balance out her milk supply.
+As it turns out, DeBoer is having some breastfeeding issues, and she got some help and advice from some of her followers who are in the same boat.
+While Watson is breastfeeding great from one breast, he’s having a hard time latching on, so she’s resorting to pumping to balance out her milk supply.
 And while she’s doing her best, it sounds like Chelsea is finding comfort in her followers’ advice.

 A photo posted by Chelsea DeBoer (@chelseahouska) on